shorebirdtech/docs/docs/guides/release/ios.md

 ![Xcode Organizer](https://github.com/shorebirdtech/shorebird/assets/581764/eafebdee-0e26-410a-8997-4eed056d4b6d)

-As of Xcode 14.3, you will make the following choices:
+As of Xcode 15, you will make the following choices:

+1. "Custom" as the distribution method.
 1. "App Store Connect" as the distribution method.
 1. "Upload" as the destination.
 1. A few distribution options that are up to you.
 Importantly, **Manage Version and Build Number must be unchecked for Shorebird to work**.
 Because Shorebird targets patches at specific release versions, changing the version or build number will prevent your app from receiving patches.